OuhscBbmc/data-science-practices-1/ch-prototype-repo.md

   A file in `data-public/original/`typically comes from the investigator in a malformed state and requires some manual intervention; then it is copied to `data-public/raw/`.
 Common offenders are (a) a csv or Excel file with bad or missing column headers, (b) a strange file format that is not readable by an R package, (c) a corrupted file that require a rehabilitation utility.

 The characteristics of `data-public/` vary based on the subject matter.
-For instance, medical research projects typically use only the metadata directory, because the incoming information contains PHI and is stored in a database.
-On the other hand, microbiology and physics research typically do not have data protected by law, and it is desirable for the repo to contain everything.
+For instance, medical research projects typically use only the metadata directory of a repo, because the incoming information contains PHI and therefore a database is the preferred location.
+On the other hand, microbiology and physics research typically do not have data protected by law, and it is desirable for the repo to contain everything so it's not unnecessarily spread out.

 We feel a private GitHub repo offers adequate protection if being scooped is the biggest risk.